Google Drive for Slack

 - Locate and choose your file, then click Select.

 - The Google Drive app will ask if you want to get updates in Slack.
 Click Yes, allow to get set up.

 - In Slack, begin a direct message with Google Drive.

 - Type “off” in the message field and send.
-(To turn notifications back on at any time, type "on" in the message filed and send.)
+(To turn notifications back on at any time, type “on” in the message field and send.)

 Stop notifications for a specific file

 - Open the Google Doc.

 - Select Comments in the top right corner.